-Joe opened his first Shanghai restaurant in Queens in 1995 but, buoyed by the accolades accorded his steamed soup dumplings—filled with a rich, fragrant broth and ground pork or pork-crabmeat mixture—several Manhattan outposts soon followed.
+Joe opened his first Shanghai restaurant in Queens in 1995, but buoyed by the accolades showered on his steamed soup dumplings—filled with a rich, fragrant broth and ground pork or a pork-crabmeat mixture—several Manhattan outposts soon followed.
 The trick is to take a bite of the dumpling and slurp out the soup, then eat the rest.
 There's almost always a wait, but the line moves fast.
-The soup dumplings are a must but you can fill out your order from the extensive menu.
-There's another Joe's Shanghai in Midtown West, at 24 W. 56th Street, between 5th and 6th avenues (where credit cards are accepted).
+The soup dumplings are a must, but you can fill out your order from the extensive menu.
+There's another Joe's Shanghai in Midtown, at 24 West 56th Street, between 5th and 6th avenues (where credit cards are accepted).